 Spaghetti Carbonara is spaghetti pasta, parmesan and romano cheeses, and pan-fried bacon all in a rich creamy sauce.
 Ready in just 30 minutes this recipe is perfect for busy weeknights for the whole family!

 What is Spaghetti Carbonara?

 Spaghetti Carbonara is a delicious Italian pasta dish famous for its cheesy creamy sauce and cured meat topping.

-We love this creamy Carbonara recipe as it’s made with very few ingredients.
-It’s always a big hit with adults and children too because come on, it’s pasta, cheese, and BACON.
+We love this creamy Carbonara recipe because it uses only a few ingredients.
+It’s a big hit with adults and children too because come on, it’s pasta, cheese, and BACON.

 This dish looks and tastes professional, with very little effort, making it perfect for fancier dinner parties as well as weeknight family dinners!

 It’s a budget friendly recipe that’s easy to make, just be sure to read the expert recipe notes before you start cooking so you don’t end up with pasta and scrambled eggs!